Henriette Huldisch

 Henriette Huldisch is a German-born American curator of contemporary art.
 She is currently the Chief Curator and Director of Curatorial Affairs at the Walker Art Center in Minneapolis, Minnesota.
 Prior to that, she was the Director of Exhibitions at the MIT List Visual Arts Center in Boston, Massachusetts.

 Education

-Huldisch, an expert on film and video, started working in the museum world in 2001 immediately after she graduated NYU’s film-studies program.
-Originally from Hamburg, Germany, Huldisch came to the United States after receiving a first master’s in American studies at Berlin’s Humboldt University.
+Huldisch, an expert on film and video, started working in the museum world in 2001 immediately after she graduated NYU's Film Studies program.
+Originally from Hamburg, Germany, Huldisch came to the United States after receiving a first Master's degree in American studies at Berlin's Humboldt University.